Principal Components Bias in Over-parameterized Linear Models, and its Manifestation in Deep Neural Networks: PC-Bias: Learning Order Constancy

 \fig\ref{subfig:accessilibity_whiten_cats_and_dogs_linear_network} shows the results for deep linear networks.
 As expected, the correlation when using natural images is very high.
 However, when using whitened images, correlation plummets, indicating that the \emph{LOC-effect} is highly dependent on the \emph{PC-bias}.
 We note that the drop in the correlation is much higher when considering only the $20\%$ "fastest learned" examples, suggesting that the \emph{PC-bias} affects learning order more strongly at earlier stages of learning.

-Fig.~\ref{subfig:accessilibity_whiten_cifar10_vgg} shows the results when repeating this experiment with non-linear networks, training $2$ collections of $N$=$10$ VGG-19 networks on CIFAR-10.
-We report that the elimination of the \emph{PC-bias} in this case affects \emph{LOC} much less, suggesting that the \emph{PC-bias} can only partially account for the \emph{LOC-effect} in the non-linear case.
-However, we note that at the beginning of learning, when the \emph{PC-bias} is most pronounced, once again the drop is much larger and very significant (half).
+Fig.~\ref{subfig:accessilibity_whiten_cifar10_vgg} shows the results when repeating this experiment with non-linear networks, training two collections of $N$=$10$ VGG-19 networks on CIFAR-10.
+We observe that neutralizing the \emph{PC-bias} in this case affects \emph{LOC} much less, suggesting that the \emph{PC-bias} can only partially account for the \emph{LOC-effect} in the non-linear case.
+Nevertheless, we note that at the beginning of learning, when the \emph{PC-bias} is most pronounced, once again the drop is much larger and very significant (down by half), see left two bars of Fig.~\ref{subfig:accessilibity_whiten_cifar10_vgg}.

-\subsection{Spectral Bias, PC-bias and LOC}
+\subsection{Spectral Bias, PC-bias, and LOC}

 The \emph{spectral bias} \citep{rahaman2019spectral} characterizes the dynamics of learning in neural networks differently, asserting that initially neural models can be described by low frequencies only.
 This may provide an alternative explanation to LOC.
 Recall that LOC is manifested in the consistency of the \emph{accessibility} score across networks.
-To compare between the \emph{spectral bias} and \emph{accessibility} score, we first need to estimate for each example whether it can be correctly classified by a low frequency model.
-Accordingly, we define for each example a \emph{discriminability} measure -- the percentage out of its $k$ neighbors that share with it class identity.
+To compare the \emph{spectral bias} and \emph{accessibility} score, we first need to estimate for each example whether it can be correctly classified by a low-frequency model.
+Accordingly, we define for each example a \emph{discriminability} score---the percentage out of its $k$ neighbors that share with it a class identity.
 Intuitively, an example has a low \emph{discriminability} score when it is surrounded by examples from other classes, which would presumably force the learned boundary to incorporate high frequencies.
 In \S\ref{app:sec:spectral_bias} we show that in the 2D case analyzed by \citet{rahaman2019spectral}, this measure strongly correlates ($r$=$-0.8$, $p<10^{-2}$) with the spectral bias.

 We trained several networks (VGG-19 and st-VGG) on several real datasets, including small mammals, STL-10, CIFAR-10/100, and a subset of ImageNet-20 (see \app\ref{app:datasets}).
-For each network and dataset, we computed the \emph{accessibility} score as well as the \emph{discriminability} of each example.
+For each network and dataset, we compute the \emph{accessibility} score as well as the \emph{discriminability} of each example.
 The vector space, in which discriminability is evaluated, is either the raw data or the network's perceptual space (penultimate layer activation).
 The correlation between these scores is shown in \tab\ref{tab:table1}.